adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D50
 Tonight I worked with Connect Redux to React, Connect Redux to the Messages App and Extract Local State into Redux, I almost finished this section, I only need the final projects.

+### R1D51
+tonight i started with the project Markdown Previewer and I just made the design.